 The ability to set and charge financial contributions is set out in the Resource Management Act 1991.
 No financial contributions have been charged in the previous 5 years.
-This is due to the use of development contributions as the main tool to charge developers and the lack of an adequate policy as required by the Local Government Act 2002.
+This is primarily due to the lack of an adequate policy as required by the Local Government Act 2002.